-- External Quad-SPI Flash with eXecute In Place (XIP) - High performance full-crossbar bus fabric - On-board USB1.1 (device or host) - 30 multi-function General Purpose IO (4 can be used for ADC) - 1.8-3.3V IO Voltage (NOTE Pico IO voltage is fixed at 3.3V) - 12-bit 500ksps Analogue to Digital Converter (ADC) - Various digital peripherals - 2 × UART, 2 × I2C, 2 × SPI, 16 × PWM channels - 1 × Timer with 4 alarms, 1 × Real Time Counter - 2 × Programmable IO (PIO) blocks, 8 state machines total - Flexible, user-programmable high-speed IO - Can emulate interfaces such as SD Card and VGA
+- On-board USB1.1 (device or host) - 30 multi-function General Purpose IO (4 can be used for ADC) - 1.8-3.3V IO Voltage (NOTE Pico IO voltage is fixed at 3.3V) - 12-bit 500ksps Analogue to Digital Converter (ADC) - Various digital peripherals - 2 × UART, 2 × I2C, 2 × SPI, 16 × PWM channels - 1 × Timer with 4 alarms, 1 × Real Time Counter - 2 × Programmable IO (PIO) blocks, 8 state machines total - Flexible, user-programmable high-speed IO - Can emulate interfaces such as SD Card and VGA

-Pico provides minimal (yet flexible) external circuitry to support the RP2040 chip (Flash, crystal, power supplies and decoupling and USB connector).
+Pico provides minimal (yet flexible) external circuitry to support the RP2040 chip: flash (Winbond W25Q16JV), crystal, power supplies and decoupling, and USB connector.
 The majority of the RP2040 microcontroller pins are brought to the user IO pins on the left and right edge of the board.
 Four RP2040 IO are used for internal functions - driving an LED, on-board Switched Mode Power Supply (SMPS) power control and sensing the system voltages.

 Pico has been designed to use either soldered 0.1" pin-headers (it is one 0.1" pitch wider than a standard 40-pin DIP package) or can be used as a surface mountable 'module', as the user IO pins are also castellated.
-There are SMT pads underneath the USB connector and BOOTSEL button, which allow these signals to be accessed if used as a reflowsoldered SMT module.
+There are SMT pads underneath the USB connector and BOOTSEL button, which allow these signals to be accessed if used as a reflow-soldered SMT module.